yogeshwaranm-turing/amazon-agentic/envs/finance_experts/tools/interface_4/policy.md

 ## Invoice Management

-Verify that approval is present using approval_lookup (Finance Officer approval required).
+Verify that approval is present using verify_approval (Finance Officer approval required).
 For creation:
 obtain commitment_id (optional), invoice_date, due_date, amount, and finance_officer_approval from (1)
 create using address_invoice.